-(\\Bylaw No. 4770.001, adopted February 14, 2022)

-5.3 Members of the Commission shall be appointed for a maximum continuous tenure of three (3) terms, or six (6) consecutive years, except as otherwise specified in the

-Committee and Commission Policy for terms beginning in 2021.

-- a) Members of the Commission who wish to continue to serve on the Commission must seek re-appointment by Council at the end of each term. - 5.4 Members who have served the maximum tenure permitted are subject to a mandatory one-term (2 year) absence from the Commission prior to seeking reappointment for any subsequent term, unless Council deems their reappointment to be necessary for expertise and continuity purposes. - 5.5 An appointment to the Commission may be rescinded at any time by Council. - 5.6 If Council, by resolution, fills a vacancy arising from a cause other than the expiration of the term for which the departing member was appointed, such appointment shall be for the unexpired portion of the departed member's term. - 5.7 A member who fails to attend three successive meetings of the Commission, except due to illness or with leave of Council, shall be deemed to have resigned their membership.
+(Bylaw No. 4770.001, adopted February 14, 2022) - 5.3 Members of the Commission shall be appointed for a maximum continuous tenure of six (6) consecutive years, except as otherwise specified in the Committee and Commission Policy for terms beginning in 2021. - Members of the Commission must seek re-appointment by Council at the end of each term. - 5.4 Members who have served the maximum tenure permitted are subject to a mandatory two-year absence from the Commission prior to seeking reappointment for any subsequent term, unless Council deems their reappointment to be necessary for expertise and continuity purposes. - 5.5 An appointment to the Commission may be rescinded at any time by Council. - 5.6 If Council, by resolution, fills a vacancy arising from a cause other than the

+- expiration of the term for which the departing member was appointed, such appointment shall be for the unexpired portion of the departed member's term. - 5.7 A member who fails to attend three successive meetings of the Commission, except because of illness or with leave of Council, shall be deemed to have resigned their membership.

-6 COMMISSION MEETING PROCEDURES
+COMMISSION MEETING PROCEDURES